There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

 Yes!
 Although you don’t often hear people talking about nausea in the context of menopause, it’s a surprisingly common symptom.

-For some women, nausea can strike at the same time as hot flashes and night sweats.
+For some women, myself included, nausea can strike at the same time as hot flashes and night sweats.
 Other women may experience nausea without any related vasomotor symptoms.

 Sometimes, it’s a feeling of mild queasiness that lasts for several hours or even days.
 It can disrupt your appetite, interfere with your work, and stop you from doing the things you enjoy.